orixdb/orixdb-old/README.md

 # orixdb
-A simple multi-model NoSQL database, written in Nim for the modern web.
+A simple multi-model NoSQL database, queried with GraphQL.

 Version 0.0.1